OSGeo/ogc-cite-action/README.md

     teamengine-username: 'myself'
     teamengine-password: 'something'
     ```

+- `teamengine-username` - **OPTIONAL** - Username to be used when logging in to a remote teamengine instance.
+  Defaults to `ogctest`, which is a user that is pre-created on the official teamengine docker image.

+- `teamengine-password` - **OPTIONAL** - Password to be used when logging in to a remote teamengine instance.
+  Defaults to `ogctest`, which is the password used for the pre-created user on the official teamengine docker image

 - `treat-skipped-tests-as-failures` - **OPTIONAL** - Whether the presence of skipped tests should be interpreted as
   an overall failure of the test suite or not.
 Defaults to `false`
-- `teamengine-username` - **OPTIONAL** - Username to be used when logging in to a remote teamengine instance.
-Defaults to `ogctest`,
-  which is a user that is pre-created on the official teamengine docker image.
-- `teamengine-password` - **OPTIONAL** - Password to be used when logging in to a remote teamengine instance.
-Defaults to `ogctest`,
-  which is the password used for the pre-created user on the official teamengine docker image

 ## Usage

-The below examples use pygeoapi as a service that can be tested using this action.
+The below examples define a github workflow for testing pygeoapi.

 Simple usage, running the `ogcapi-features-1.0` test suite whenever there is a `push`: